The Eagle Huntress Mongolia

 ‘With the festival just days away, he (Bashakhan) had a few practice runs with White Necklace.
 It was quite a beautiful sight to behold.
 Bashakhan handled White Necklace with such tenderness and love.
 That he is a kind and gentle man, was apparent from the way he was with his little grandkids.
 But the way he communicated with his eagle was nothing short of extraordinary.
 Bird and man were bound by an inexplicable link.’

-Horse games are also central to all the festivals and focus on the power, dexterity, and courage of the rider and their horse and the relationship between them.
-Games include:
+Horse games are also central to all the festivals and showcase the power, dexterity, and courage of the rider and their horse, as well as the relationship between them.
+The games include:

-• Kumis Alu (pick up the coin) – the essence of the game is that while galloping at full speed the horse rider should pick up a coin off the ground.
+• Kumis Alu (pick up the coin): The essence of this game is that while galloping at full speed, the horse rider must pick up a coin off the ground.

-• Buzkashi (literally “goat grabbing” in Persian).
-Also known as kolpar, the version of the game played in western Mongolia is when horse-mounted players attempt tug-of-war with a goat carcass.
+• Buzkashi (literally “goat grabbing” in Persian): Also known as kolpar, the version of this game played in western Mongolia involves horse-mounted players engaging in a tug-of-war with a goat carcass.

-• Kyz-Kuumay (“Catch the girl”) is a race contest between men and a woman – on horseback, in traditional dress, with a whip! – where the man has to try to catch up the woman.
-It was traditionally a race between those soon to be betrothed.
-If the man catches the woman, then he will get a kiss as a reward.
+• Kyz-Kuumay (“Catch the girl”): This is a race contest between a man and a woman—on horseback, in traditional dress, with a whip!
+The man has to try to catch up to the woman.
+Traditionally, this race was between those soon to be betrothed.
+If the man catches the woman, he will get a kiss as a reward.
 Otherwise, the woman will hit him with a whip.

-For more information on experiencing Mongolia’s eagle festivals, look at our Mongolia Festivals page.
+For more information on experiencing Mongolia’s eagle festivals, look at our Mongolia Festivals page or explore the range of trips we offer, some of which include one of Mongolia’s eagle festivals.
 We look forward to welcoming you to our Mongolia.

 Jessica Brooks